The law on divorce has changed and no fault divorce will replace the old system. This change is likely to come into effect in or after Autumn 2021.

 - Take legal advice before starting divorce proceedings – even the timing of your application could have consequences you haven’t thought about, such as tax

-- If you start your divorce after the new no-fault law starts, you’ll need to decide whether one or both of you will make the application
+- You’ll need to decide whether one or both of you will make the application

 - Deal with your financial arrangements so that these can go into a court order